therealplato/therealplato.com/hugosite/content/posts/soberoctober16.md

 ambition of 100 swings in week 2 was ambitious.
 I think these counts are about right; each Monday I have felt some mild aches in lower back about 8 hours after the workout (but no pains during or immediately after the workout), the aches are gone by Thursday.

-I've updated the nav bar on this site, learning the basics of CSS Flexbox in the proces.
-I've added previous/next links between posts, to remain visible while scrolling, and to reflow at low screen resolutions.
-Seems that modifying other people's CSS is more difficult than writing your own.
+I've updated the nav bar on this site, learning the basics of CSS Flexbox in the process.
+I've added previous/next links between posts, kept the nav visible while scrolling, and reflowed it at low screen resolutions.
+Seems that modifying other people's CSS is more difficult than writing your own...